UDOOboard/Key-Docs/docs/03_Get_Started/00_Get_started_with_ESP32.md

 ---

-Now it's the moment to create and load on your board the first program that makes blinking te two on-board LEDs!
+Now it's the moment to create and load on your board the first program that makes blinking the two on-board LEDs!
 Open a terminal and type:

 ``` bash